Painted-Fox/jekyll-site-menus/README.md

 Usage
 -----

-In your `_config.yml` file for your jekyll site, you can add something like the
+Define your menus in `_data/menus.yml` like the
 following:

-    menus:
     main:
     - Home: /
     - Archives: /archives/
     - About: /about/
     side:
     - Categories: /categories/
     - Tags: /tags/

 *Notice that you can create multiple menus.*